nicoenne/DeribitAssignment1/README.md

 # Mark price calculator

-This application monitors real-time mark prices for Bitcoin options on Deribit, showing both calculated and Deribit-provided prices for calls and puts across different strikes.
+This application provides a real-time dashboard for monitoring Bitcoin option mark prices on Deribit.
+It displays both custom-calculated and Deribit-provided prices for calls and puts options across different strikes.
 It is built with Python and Dash and designed for modularity and ease of extension.

 ## Installation